letoram/arcan/src/tools/waybridge/README.md

 Notes and Issues
 ====
-1. Stride - the shm- buffer blit doesn't take stride differences into account.
-This fails on MPV in SHM depending on source video size.
+1. Stride - The shm- buffer blit doesn't take stride differences into account.
+This fails on MPV in SHM depending on source video size, though the other buffer transfer modes and the shm-to-gl approach works.

 2. Initial Control connection - this one should be deprecated and removed in favor of getting it from the client connection when it is created, the current form is a remnant from before the -exec refactor.

+3. Dynamic resizes are a bit edgy due to how differently this stage is handled in arcan and the 'idea' in Wayland.
+This will be fixed when the 'conductor' refactoring in arcan finishes.

 Depending on what toolkit is being used, chances are that some magic dance is needed in order to get a client to connect using wayland, and similarly for the